cftp/upscale/README.md

 # Upscale

-Upscales images to a minimum width and height on file uploads
+Provides a minimum height and width for images and upscales uploaded images that are too small.

+By default this will be 500x500 pixels, but this can be changed using the filters `cftp_upscale_minimum_width` and `cftp_upscale_minimum_height`.

+This plugin requires the Image Magick PHP extension